Judo Words and Terminology

 Judo commands are in Japanese.

-You won’t hear your judo coach say, “begin practicing now!” or telling you to “stop throwing!” instead you will hear “Hajime!” and “Matte!”
+You won’t hear your judo coach say, “begin practicing now!” or telling you to “stop!” instead you will hear “Hajime!” and “Matte!”

 2: Gradings and Promotions

-Also, it’s a requirement for grading.
-You need to know certain words to pass your theory and grade up to the next belt.
+You need to know these words to pass your theory and grade up to the next belt.

-For example to grade to yellow belt you would need to know the meanings of Judogi (judo suit), Obi (judo belt) and Zori (judo footwear) – so let’s get started, or as we would say in Japanese: Hajime!
+For example to grade to yellow belt you must know the following Japanese words: Judogi (judo suit), Obi (judo belt) and Zori (judo footwear)

-Learning some Japanese will also help you understand the names of the judo throws.Click here to get the book
+Learning Japanese will help you understand the names of the judo throws.Click here to get the book

 At Your First Judo Class